Continued Enrollment Requirements – Policy 91

 In addition to meeting the minimum GPA requirements above, students must also make continuous progress towards completing their BSME degree.

-Students who are not making progress in key courses by a set number of “attempted required credit hours” may also be placed on Policy 91 probation.
+Students who are not making progress in milestone courses by a set number of “attempted required credit hours” may also be placed on Policy 91 probation.
 These requirements include:

 - MATH 2114, MATH 2204, and ESM 2104 by 45 attempted required credits